-It’s just a normal Friday afternoon.
-Tired after the working week we’re sat in the office giggling at everything and nothing, Åsa and I. We turn our computer screens to avoid the glare from the autumnal sun shining in through the window.
-At the same time we complain about being stuck inside on such a beautiful day.
+It’s a Friday afternoon.
+Tired after the working week, we’re sat in the office giggling at everything and nothing, Åsa and I. We turn our computer screens to avoid the glare from the autumnal sun shining in through the window.
+At the same time, we complain about being stuck inside on such a beautiful day.

 – Yes.
 Let’s do it, Åsa says with determination.

 From word to action in no time: a couple of final, quick e-mails, impatient feet tapping, waiting for the computers to shut down, a quick sprint out the front door.
 Home to pack some necessities: warm clothes, comfortable walking boots, a flask, a camera and a spare hat.
 It’s very simple, as we all know: “If your feet are cold — put your hat on”.
 The following morning we’re sat in the car heading for Abisko.

 Suitably, it’s lunchtime as we enter STF Abisko Turiststation with our stomachs rumbling.
 The restaurant serves exclusively food that’s been awarded the Swedish KRAV-label, and we both enjoy a big bowl of tasty salmon soup served with freshly made bread.
 The view rewards us with a cloudy Torneträsk and a mountain-birch forest that’s alive with colours.
 I add a photo of the view to my Instagram account and instantly get comments about how beautiful Abisko is.
 “I love that place!
 Especially in winter”, writes an Australian photographer I know.
 He has obviously never been here in autumn.